 Mid Penn Bank Adds Fifth Branch Location to Schuylkill County with Orwigsburg Office

-The Orwigsburg office will operate as Miners Bank, a division of Mid Penn Bank, and the addition extends the company’s footprint to include 23 branches in Central Pennsylvania.
+The Orwigsburg office will operate as Miners Bank, a division of Mid Penn Bank, and the addition extends the company’s footprint to include 23 financial center in Central Pennsylvania.
 The location is expected to employ three to five team members, including area banking veterans Mark Ketch and Karen Kenderdine, to fulfill personal banking, business banking, trust and lending needs.

 “The Schuylkill County community has welcomed and embraced our presence, and we look forward to providing them with the exceptional banking services they deserve” said Mid Penn Bank President and CEO Rory G. Ritrievi.
 “Our local team members understand the needs of Orwigsburg residents and are delighted to be joining the community to introduce individuals, businesses and organizations to our widely embraced style of community banking.”